grafana/explore-logs/docs/sources/_index.md

 With Explore Logs, you get the same powerful insights, by just clicking around and glancing at visualizations which are automatically generated from your data.

-## Explore
+## Learn more

-Take a look around, and please
+Check out the following articles to learn more about Explore Logs:

 {{< card-grid key="cards" type="simple" >}}
 <br>